LightShield/paddington/DESIGN.md

 ## Open Questions

-1. How to handle platform-specific alignment differences?
+1. ~~How to handle platform-specific alignment differences?~~
+   - libclang provides this via `Type.get_align()` for target platform

 2. Should we support custom alignment attributes (`alignas`)?
+   - Initial approach: Skip structs with custom alignment (add to skip report)
+   - Reason: Target use case is unmanaged structs, custom alignment is uncommon
+   - Future: Could handle if alignment doesn't conflict with optimization

 3. How to detect ABI boundaries automatically?
+   - Open question - needs investigation

 4. Should we generate before/after memory layout visualizations?
-5. Integration with existing refactoring tools (clang-tidy)?

-## Future Enhancements

-- IDE integration (VS Code extension)
-- CI/CD checks (fail if padding waste exceeds threshold)
-- Memory layout visualization
-- Performance impact estimation
-- Support for C structs (not just C++)
+   - Yes, good for understanding changes
+   - Question: Does this require runtime profiling to show actual instance counts?
+   - Or can we do static visualization showing padding layout per struct?
+   - Needs design: ASCII art in terminal?
+HTML report?
+Graphviz?